skedaddl3/flutter_state_management/README.md

 To test each steps or chapter in this repository: change directory to each step/chapter name 'step-#'

-`cd step3-8` change directory to step3-8. make sure that you're current directory is 'state_management$'
+`cd step3-8` change directory to step3-8. make sure that your current directory is 'state_management$'

 If there's conflict when running each step inside step3-8 just cut or move the directory anywhere in your local machine and run.